ogarcia/opensudoku/README.md

 ## Authors and Contributors
 Current version of Open Sudoku is authored by [Óscar García Amor](http://ogarcia.me).

-The first version of Open Sudoku was developed by [Roman Mašek](https://github.com/romario333) and contributed by Vit Hnilica, Martin Sobola and Martin Helff.
+The first version of Open Sudoku was developed by [Roman Mašek](https://github.com/romario333) and contributed by Vit Hnilica, Martin Sobola, Martin Helff and Diego Pierotto.

 ## Support or Contact
 Having trouble with Open Sudoku?
 Fill an issue in https://github.com/ogarcia/opensudoku/issues or contact me vía opensudoku@moire.org and I'll help you sort it out.